Fushimi Inari-Taisha in Kyoto

 May

-Aoi Matsuri in Kyoto (15th)
+Aoi Matsuri (15th)

-The highlight of this festival is a large parade from Imperial Palace through Shimogamo Shrine to the Kamo Shrines.
+The highlight of this festival is a large parade from the Imperial Palace through the Shimogamo Shrine to the Kamigamo Shrine.
 More than 500 people wearing aristocratic costumes from the Heian Period (794 - 1185).
-The Aoi Matsuri belongs with the Gion Matsuri and Jidai Matsuri to the three most famous festivals in Kyoto.
+The Aoi Matsuri belongs with the Gion Matsuri and Jidai Matsuri as the three most famous festivals in Kyoto.

 July

-Gion Matsuri in Kyoto (whole month)
+Gion Matsuri (whole month)

-The month July is full of different events like the Yoiyama - Kyoto's Magical Night (locals in kimonos look at the giant Gion floats the day before the parade) or the famous Yamaboko Junko (float procession on the 17th of July).
+The month of July is full of different events like the Yoiyama - Kyoto's Magical Night (locals in kimonos look at the giant Gion floats the day before the parade) or the famous Yamaboko Junko (float procession on the 17th of July).

 October

-Jidai Matsuri ("Festival of Ages") in Kyoto (22nd)
+Jidai Matsuri ("Festival of Ages") (22nd)

 People celebrate with a large parade between Imperial Palace to Heian Shrine the anniversary of the foundation of Kyoto.
 App.
 2000 participants wearing historical costumes from different time periods.
-Enjoy this great festival which last around 2 hours.
+Enjoy this great festival which lasts around 2 hours.

 Nukiho Matsuri (rice harvest festival) (25th)